SHINGRIX can help protect you against shingles. Start by finding out if you’re at risk.

 • To maximize the protection offered by SHINGRIX, it is important that you get both doses.

-• SHINGRIX is specially designed for adults 50 years of age and older to help the body build its protection against shingles, regardless of increasing age.
+• SHINGRIX is specially designed to help the body build its protection against shingles, regardless of increasing age.

 • SHINGRIX is not for the prevention of chickenpox, nor for the treatment or prevention of the pain or symptoms associated with shingles, or its possible complications.